Revisiting the Adversarial Robustness-Accuracy Tradeoff in Robot Learning: Experiments

 \subsection{Visual gesture recognition}

 Our second experiment concerns training an image classifier that controls the operating modes of a mobile robot as reported in \cite{lechner2021adversarial}.
 The dataset consists of 2029 sample 256-by-256 pixel images corresponding to three classes, i.e., idle (905 samples), enable (552 samples), and disable (572 samples), which are split into a training and a validation set with a 90\%:10\% ratio.
-The experiments on the physical robot in \cite{lechner2021adversarial} suggest that that a validation accuracy of above 90\% is necessary for an acceptable robot performance.
+The experiments on the physical robot in \cite{lechner2021adversarial} suggest that a validation accuracy of above 90\% is necessary for acceptable robot performance.
 Due to the small size of the dataset, we resort to transfer learning of a pre-trained classifier using the big-transfer (BiT) fine-tuning protocol of initializing the output layer with all zeros and training all layers \cite{kolesnikov2020big}.

 In this experiment, we test the theoretical necessity of overparametrization in practice.
-We train networks of different sizes using adversarial training with increasing attack budget ($\varepsilon \in \{1,2,4,8\}$) and report the clean and robust validation accuracy under I-FGSM attacks with various attack budgets.
+We train networks of different sizes using adversarial training with increasing attack budget ($\varepsilon \in \{0,1,2,4,8\}$) and report the robust validation accuracy under I-FGSM attacks with a radius of $\varepsilon=8$.
+We also evaluate models trained with adversarial weight perturbation (AWP) \cite{wu2020adversarial} and $\varepsilon \in \{4,8\}$.

-As a proxy for the real-world test accuracy, we collect a new datasets comprising of 190 idle samples, 129 enable samples, and 140 disable samples.
-An example visualizing how the two data sources differ is shown in Figure \ref{fig:newdata}.
-Our motivation for collecting this dataset is that the original validation set of \cite{lechner2021adversarial} is temporally and spatially correlated with the training data, i.e., collected at the same time and location.
-Consequently, the original validation set may not capture the actual real-world accuracy of our trained models due to robust overfitting \cite{rice2020overfitting}.
-We use the clean accuracy of the new set as our test metric to estimate the real-world performance.
+As a proxy for real-world test accuracy, we collect a new dataset comprising 190 idle samples, 129 enable samples, and 140 disable samples.
+Particularly, the test set resembles a real-world deployment of the model on the robot and ensures that there is no spurious temporal or spatial correlation with the original data source.
+We use the clean accuracy of the new set as our test metric to estimate real-world performance.